-The closest airport to Colmar, France is Strasbourg International Airport.
+The closest airport to Colmar, France is Strasbourg International Airport (SXB).
 Airlines that fly to Strasbourg include Air Arabia Maroc, Air France, ASL Airlines France, Arkia, Brussels Airlines, Israir Airlines, Royal Air Maroc, Ryanair, SunExpress, Tunisair, Twin Jet and Volotea.

 Little Venice, Colmar, France

 Tokyo is one of the most fun and unique places on Earth.
 Ask anyone who’s been and they’ll tell you they’d return in a heartbeat.
 However, the downside to Tokyo — and Japan in general – is that you have to be prepared to spend.

 One thing we realised when Japan and South Korea co-hosted the FIFA World Cup in 2002 is that the two capital cities aren’t too dissimilar.
 Although less-hectic, Seoul shares Tokyo’s ambition to be the world’s most innovative city.
 Their cultures may be different but each city stays true to its history and celebrates its past.
 And with soaring skyscrapers and neon lights illuminating the sky, they’re aesthetically alike too.